Diego41ITA/sAInapse/README.md

 # sAInapse - an AI agent tailored for biomedical data analysis

-This repository contains the implementation of a plugin for the [Cheshire Cat AI framework](https://cheshirecat.ai/).
+This repository contains the implementation of a plugin for the [Cheshire Cat AI framework](https://cheshirecat.ai/) - Implemented by Diego Quattrone and Francesco Vichi for neurotech hakcathon jointly organized by Imperial College Neurotech Society, Entrepreneur First and NeuroTechX.
 This framework leverages cutting-edge AI technologies to support complex computational tasks within neuroscience and other research domains.

 ---